-One RCT (Brox et al. 2003) with 64 patients addressed this comparison.
+One RCT (Brox et al. 2003) with 64 patients addressed this comparison (see Table 18, Appendix D).
 This study reported no statistically significant difference in change in VAS scores between patients undergoing fusion and patients undergoing intensive exercise/rehabilitation plus CBT.
 Because the 95% CI overlapped with zero and the boundary of minimum clinical significance, the evidence is insufficient to allow a conclusion for this outcome.